cyfronet-fid/eosc-search-service/transform/README.md

   - `SOLR_DATASOURCE_COLS` - The name of the collection/collections to which datasources will be sent.
 Example: `"all datasource"`.
   - `SOLR_PROVIDER_COLS` - The name of the collection/collections to which providers will be sent.
 Example: `"provider"`.
   - `SOLR_GUIDELINE_COLS` - The name of the collection/collections to which interoperability guidelines will be sent.
 Example: `"guideline"`.
+  - `SOLR_BUNDLE_COLS` - The name of the collection/collections to which bundles will be sent.
+Example: `"all bundle"`.
 <br></br>
 - `SEND_TO_S3` - A flag which indicates if data should be sent to S3.
 Default `False`.
   <br> To send data to S3 it is needed to provide also: